Things you must do during a trip to Tallinn

 It was built and eventually completed by the Soviets in 1980 and stands at 314 metres high.
 At its base, you often find historical or cultural exhibitions.
 Visitors take a lift to the top, where a door gives you the option to view the surrounding scenery for miles around the enclosed skyroom.
-From inside, a 360 degree view can be seen stretching across the City and out in all directions into the Baltic sea.
+From inside, a 360-degree view can be seen stretching across the City and out in all directions into the Baltic sea.

-One last thing to mention, across the floor of the upper room of the tower are multiple glass squares.
+One last thing to mention, across the floor of the upper room of the tower is multiple glass squares.
 So, if you are feeling brave you can walk across them with the 1115ft drop in clear view below.